What does it mean to follow Jesus? I mean we all know Jesus said follow me. But what does that mean? What does following Jesus look like?

 I want to ask three questions.
 Where did Jesus go?
 What did Jesus do?
 And how did Jesus feel?

 These questions will show us what Jesus did and show us what we should be doing.
+They will show us how to follow Jesus.

 Where Did Jesus Go?